AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 * Review and approval workflows for work in process assets.
 * Ease of adoption and use with new UI.
 * Create Shoppable/Interactive Media experiences using images and video that drive conversion and enrich user engagement and satisfaction.
-* Combine campaign assets with product information so you can streamline the click to cart.
+* Combine campaign assets with product information so you can streamline the purchasing process.
 * Easily create, adjust, brand, and deploy interactive viewers using the WYSIWYG Viewer Designer.
 * Deliver optimized rich media to [!DNL Experience Cloud] solutions.
 * Integration with [!DNL Experience Cloud] for advanced asset analytics, targeting, and asset reuse across marketing touch points.
 Those touchpoints include [!DNL Adobe Campaign] for email, [!DNL Adobe Social] for social channels, and [!DNL Experience Manager] Sites for responsive Web and mobile apps.